KCErb/lucky-hasura-docker/README.md

 Next we can do our DNS and security certificates through Cloudflare for free.
 I won't go into more detail since I want to let cloudflare maintain their own docs, but this might be a good starting place: [support.cloudflare.com/hc/en-us/articles/End-to-end-HTTPS-conceptual-overview](https://support.cloudflare.com/hc/en-us/articles/360024787372-End-to-end-HTTPS-with-Cloudflare-Part-1-conceptual-overview).

 I will warn though that it's easy to end up in an infinite redirect loop if your ssl settings aren't quite right.
 For my setup, under the SSL tab I'm using "Full (Strict)" on the Universal SSL certificate.
 I created origin certificates and put them into `etc/certs/cloudflare.cert` and `etc/certs/cloudflare.key`.
-And I'm not using their automatic http => https redirect or HSTS, my http redirect is handled by another service (Traefik).
+And I'm not using their automatic http => https redirect or HSTS, my http redirect is handled Traefik.

-Lastly, I recommend ssh'ing into the server (take a minute to read how to set that up securely by the way by doing things like removing password-based ssh access) and then doing two things:
+Lastly, I recommend ssh'ing into the server (take a minute to read how to set that up securely, by the way, by doing things like removing password-based ssh access) and then doing two things:

 1. `ufw allow`: Since we'll be serving from here we'll need to `ufw allow` a couple of ports: 80 and 443.
 If you're using the 1-click app 8083 is denied by default and that's fine.
 2. Set up a "Deploy Token" under Settings > Repository.
-You can use this to log into gitlab on the server and get access to both the git repository as well as the Docker registry provided by Gitlab. [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)
+You can use this to log into Gitlab on the server and get access to both the git repository as well as the Docker registry provided by Gitlab. [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)

 ## More Scripts